 A closer look at Conserving Biodiversity

 This particular subsection has 8 possible points which may be garnered from 31 indicators for large suppliers or 11 for smallholders.
-Three indicators are required for either: 1) native trees are only removed if they are a hazard to people or “significantly” compete with coffee plants, 2) hunting or commericial collecting of flora or fauna is prohibited, and 3) no conversion of natural forest to agricultural production.
+Three indicators are mandatory: 1) native trees are only removed if they are a hazard to people or “significantly” compete with coffee plants, 2) hunting or commercial collecting of flora or fauna is prohibited, and 3) no conversion of natural forest to agricultural production.